shopDisney's Huge Black Friday Sale Is Happening Now: Save 20% Off Must-Have Toys, Clothes, Decor & More - E! Online

 From now until Nov.
 26, you can take 20% off sitewide during shopDisney's Black Friday Sale.
 Not only that, you also get free shipping when you spend over $75.
 All you have to do is use the code MAGIC at checkout.

 It's the perfect time to shop for gifts for the fellow Disney fans in your life.
 It's also the best time to snag all the holiday ornaments you'll want to put on your tree this year.
-We're getting all the Disney Parks Starbucks Cup Ornaments ourselves.
-Plus, a few more from the new 2021 Disney Sketchbook Ornament Collection.
+We're getting a few from the new 2021 Disney Sketchbook Ornament Collection ourselves.

 While you're shopping for Black Friday deals, we also highly recommend snagging the brand new Disney Parks x Loungefly Mickey and Friends Holiday Mini Backpack before it sells out.

 Whether you're shopping for gifts or for yourself, there are so many amazing deals right now.
 So be sure to head on over to shopDisney today.
 You don't want to miss out!
 We've rounded up a few items we have our eye on.
 Check those out below.

 Spider-Man Talking Action Figure